 By April and the New York primary he was still within striking distance.
 He had outperformed all expectations.
 There was real excitement among his supporters and real frustration with the lack of media time he was being given.
 Then questions of his competency started to bubble up.
 He was sandbagged by the New York Daily News.
 He paid a high price for his frank answers to pointed questions that seemed intended to trip him up.

 That was all fair in the game of presidential politics but it infuriated his young supporters.
-Based on the interview, Clinton spoke innuendos suggesting he lacked competency.
+Hillary Clinton began speaking innuendos suggesting he lacked competency.
 When he shot back with rhetorical questions about her own qualifications every media outlet pounced.
 He was characterized as shrill and railing against conspiracies.
 That he wanted equal pay for women in the work place and a real turn away from the fossil fuel industry was immaterial–too complicated for the news cycle.

 New York was make or break really.
 He needed to prove his strength in Clinton’s own backyard.
 It wasn’t to be, though.
 He lost that important battle but vowed to keep fighting.